 |

-Fingerboard signs at the junction of West Tamar Highway (A7) & Bridgenorth Rd (C732) at Legana.
+New AD sign northbound on West Tamar Highway (A7) approaching Bridgenorth Rd (C732) at Legana.

 |

-AD sign southbound on West Tamar Highway (A7) approaching the junction with Bridgenorth Rd (C732) at Legana.
+Old and new fingerboard sign assemblies at the junction of West Tamar Highway (A7) & Bridgenorth Rd (C732) at Legana.

 |